A Brief History of the Centre for Inquiry Canada

 (2005 – 2015)

-The ongoing story of the founding, development and growth of the Centre For Inquiry Canada (CFIC or CFI Canada) is one of challenge and opportunity as CFIC emerged from the combined efforts and resources of a diverse group of dedicated individuals.
+The ongoing story of the founding, development and growth of the Centre For Inquiry Canada (CFIC or CFI Canada) is one of challenge and opportunity as CFIC emerges from the combined efforts and resources of a diverse group of dedicated individuals.

-While there were already humanist, skeptical and freethought organizations in Canada, the emergence of the Centre for Inquiry Canada was established to provide something new and different: an educational organization that embraced humanism, skepticism, freethought and atheism.
+While there were already humanist, skeptical and freethought organizations in Canada, the emergence of the Centre for Inquiry Canada provides something new and different: an educational organization that embraces humanism, skepticism, freethought and atheism.
 Bigger than any one accomplishment, CFI Canada is characterized by an attitude of optimism and growth, a desire to continually work to expand the movement’s reach into new cities and new projects (view CFI Canada’s Statement of Values).